Sheeley7/vscode-webrm/README.md

 This extension contributes the following settings:

-- `webRM.appClientId`: (REQUIRED) Client Id of Your Registered App in Azure
+- `webRM.appClientId`: (REQUIRED) Client Id of your registered app in Azure
-- `webRM.appTenantId`: (REQUIRED FOR SINGLE TENANT APPS) Tenant Id of Your Registered App in Azure.
-Leave Blank if Mult-Tenant
+- `webRM.appTenantId`: (REQUIRED FOR SINGLE TENANT APPS) Tenant Id of your registered app in Azure.
+Leave blank if Mult-Tenant
-- `webRM.connectionInfoFolder`: (REQUIRED) Folder to Store Encryped Connection Info
+- `webRM.connectionInfoFolder`: (REQUIRED) Folder to store encrypted connection info
 - `webRM.dynamicsAPIVersion`: (REQUIRED) API Version for Dynamics 365 Web API
-- `webRM.solutionNameFilter`: Used to Filter Solution List Retrieved from Dynamics
+- `webRM.solutionNameFilter`: Used to filter solution list retrieved from Dynamics
-- `webRM.solutionSortAscending`: Used to Change Sort Order of Returned Solution List
+- `webRM.solutionSortAscending`: Used to change sort order of returned solution list

 ## Known Issues